fbef0102/Game-Private_Plugin/Plugin_插件/Charger_Charger/l4d2_charger_unstoppable/readme.md

 		// If 1, Enables Extinguish Wind ability: The force of wind the Charger creates while charging is capable of extinguishing flames on his body. l4d2_charger_unstoppable_extinguishingwind_enable "1"

+		// If 1, Enables God of the Thunder ability: When charger spawns, create thunder particle on the right hand. l4d2_charger_unstoppable_god_of_the_thunder_enable "1"

 		// If 1, Enables Inertia Vault ability: While charging the Charger has the ability to leap into the air.
 (Human player only) l4d2_charger_unstoppable_inertiavault_enable "1"